 Most of Seinfeld and Curb Your Enthusiasm

-The Wire (and really all police procedurals)
+The Wire (and really all police procedurals, or all workplace procedurals, or maybe almost all drama whatsoever)

 Bruce Sterling’s 1998 novel Distraction has a number of different aspects involving protocols: